 Pathways Instructional System

-With an emphasis on the whole system producing the developmental mathematics crisis, the network outlined a range changes based on research and practitioner knowledge to design an instructional system geared toward student success.
+With an emphasis on the whole system producing the developmental mathematics crisis, the network outlined a range of changes based on research and practitioner knowledge to design an instructional system geared toward student success.
 This new system includes draws heavily on five areas:

 - Advancing Quality Teaching